CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## THE STATUTE OF FRAUDS

->Part of the problem here for the legal sub-process encoding, is to define the conditions and modalities under which certain situations can be rattached to and processed under the framework of The Statute of Frauds, and to whcih extent they're relevant to an AAS context under an AALE process, bearing in mind the following:
+>Part of the problem here for the legal sub-process encoding, is to _**define the conditions and modalities under which certain situations can be rattached to and processed under the framework of The Statute of Frauds, and to which extent they're relevant to an AAS context under an AALE process,**_ bearing in mind the following:
-- interaction between (off-chain) human behaviors conducive to fraud and (on-chain) AAS
+>- _**interaction between (off-chain) human behaviors conducive to fraud and (on-chain) AAS**_
-- sub-plot of AAS gone rogue (deliberately by internal programming, or accidentally by external hacking) under AALE process
+>- sub-plot of _**AAS gone rogue**_ (deliberately by internal programming, or accidentally by external hacking) under AALE process
-- concept of attribution to responsible human party (UETA/ESIGN etc.)
+>- concept of _**attribution to responsible human party (UETA/ESIGN etc.)**_
-- AAS+AALE combined systems ability to consistently self-monitor, report & correct parameters of actions conducive to fraud.
+>- AAS+AALE combined systems ability to constantly & consistently _**self-monitor, report & correct parameters of actions conducive to fraud.**_
-- inclination of combined AAS & AALE systems to either mitigate or exacerbate problematic situations under Statute of Frauds.
+- inclination of combined AAS & AALE systems to either _**mitigate or exacerbate**_ problematic situations under Statute of Frauds.
-- many legal concepts and sub-processes here link back to what has been defined in Sectgion 4, and 3.
+- many legal concepts and sub-processes here _**link back to what has been defined in Section 4, and 3.**_

 ### § 131.
 General Requisites of a Memorandum